VCM Activity Strengthens in Q3 with Diversity of Removals and Buyers

 Elimini Co-Leader Ross McKenzie spoke with Newsweek about BECCS, the evolving US political landscape, and removing carbon for good.

 The Science Based Targets initiative (SBTi) is updating its Corporate Net-Zero Standard, sparking debate over how best to align business action with climate science.
 Proposals to require carbon removals from 2030 mark a step forward, but questions remain about whether cumulative rather than annual targets deliver real capacity growth.

-Shifting electricity goals from “renewable” to “zero carbon” broadens options but raises concerns over scope, lifecycle emissions and the exclusion of bioenergy.
+For companies – especially in sectors like technology, aviation, and heavy industry – decarbonization is no longer a distant goal; it's a boardroom imperative.
 That’s why companies are integrating carbon dioxide removals (CDRs) into their broader business strategies – and those who act early stand to benefit the most.

 Those aiming for net zero targets by 2030 are now entering the phase in which they must deal with hard-to-abate emissions, which often means incorporating carbon removals.
 In Q2, the most significant of the entities working to concretely address hard-to-abate emissions through carbon removal action was Microsoft – by a mile.